-On knowing the reality of the twin princes, Rama and his brothers installed four shivalingas each in their respective names to absolve their sin, they committed by waging war against the two adolescents.
+On knowing the reality of the twin princes, Rama, and his brothers installed four shivalingas each in their respective names to absolve their sin, which they committed by waging war against the two adolescents.

 Ramalingeswara group of temples

-Parking our car in front, we entered 10th century temple through a huge gateway.
-The ancient temples known as the Ramalingeshwara group of temples, were constructed during period of the Nolamba reign.
-The Nolambas were a relatively minor South Indian dynasty compared to the Cholas, Chalukyas and the Vijaynagara empire.
+Parking our car in front, we entered 10th-century temple through a huge gateway.
+The ancient temples known as the Ramalingeshwara group of temples were constructed during the period of the Nolamba reign.
+The Nolambas were a relatively minor South Indian dynasty compared to the Cholas, Chalukyas, and the Vijaynagara empire.
 They were feudatories of the Rashtrakutas and ruled over the south-eastern region of Karnataka which covers present-day Kolar and Tumkur.
 They were Shaivites and the temples they built were dedicated to Shiva.
 They ruled from 735 to 1052 CE and are also credited with the creation of the Bhoganandishwara Temple in Nandi.

 The temples in the complex are built with granite blocks in the Dravidian style and they were initially commissioned by the Nolamba dynasty.
 Once the Cholas overpowered the Nolamba, they added some renovations of their own.